 The international dialling code for China is +86.
 Phone cards are widely available and calls can be made from post offices and hotels; phone booths on the streets are usually for local calls only.
 In hotels, local calls are generally free or will be charged only a nominal fee.
 Mobile phone networks are very advanced and Chinese networks have roaming agreements with most non-North American international operators.
 Internet cafes are available in most main towns.

 There is an Airport Express bus and local taxis that transport passengers to and from Guangzhou city.

 Rental cars are available at the airport, or in downtown Guangzhou.

 There is a post office, bank, play room, smoking room, business centre, and information desk at the airport, as well as leather, cosmetics, and local speciality stores.
 The airport also has dining facilities and a wine and cigarette shop.

-There is both covered and uncovered parking at Guangzhou Baiyun International Airport, with fees starting at CNY 5 per hour for the first two hours and CNY 10 per hour thereafter.
+There is both covered and uncovered parking at Guangzhou Baiyun International Airport, with fees roughly RMB 5 per hour.

 Free wifi is available in the terminal.